 Import is the most important yet common feature of Power BI where almost all data sources can be used.
 It is extremely important for businesses to understand all the data that is to be imported and can be stored in a PBIX file.
 Storing data within the file and in-memory increases the performance for retrieving, querying, and loading reports and thus makes this connectivity type the fastest among all types.
 If the tables are large then this application is not applicable.
 Since the performance is dependent on the memory and machine processor, you will feel slowness during development while using the Power BI desktop tool on a local computer with a large amount of data.

 The next in line is the Direct query.
 As the name suggests, it directly fires queries of data from the source.
 You cannot store any data in the Power BI report file in the Import connectivity type.
 DirectQuery connectivity type is available only with relational database sources.
-The Power BI allows the storage of only the metadata of the source i.e.: table name, field names, relationships, etc in the Power BI file ,except for actual data.
-This gives the major benefit when working with large data tables to achieve 1 GB restrictions of dataset size.
+The Power BI allows the storage of only the metadata of the source i.e.: table name, field names, relationships, etc in the Power BI file, except for actual data.
+This gives a major benefit when working with large data tables to achieve 1 GB restrictions of dataset size.

 Since the data storage is not in the Power BI file, it has certain limitations in the capabilities of the Power BI desktop.
-Many DAX operations does not supports this till last year.
-There is restrictions to some transformations in Power Query like change column data types, split columns, remove duplicates, etc. Also, the returning of data in DirectQuery has limitations to 1 million rows, unless you have a Power BI premium license.
+Many DAX operations did not support this till last year.
+There are restrictions to some transformations in Power Query like changing column data types, splitting columns, removing duplicates, etc. Also, the returning of data in DirectQuery has limitations to 1 million rows, unless you have a Power BI premium license.

 When you are using the DirectQuery type, you will have Reporting and Modelling – 2 option tabs displayed in the Power BI Desktop tool.

 You cannot store data in the Power BI file for the LiveConnection connectivity type.
 All the data is queried using LiveConnection in the existing analysis Services model to interact with reports.
 You can only use Azure Analysis Service, SQL Server Analysis Service, and Power BI datasets in Power BI services within this connection type.
 Since these sources are analytical services, performance for querying is much better than DirectQuery.
-Generally, we use Power BI for live connection in enterprise deployment .
+Generally, we use Power BI for live connections in an enterprise deployment.

 As the data is not stored in the Power BI file, the majority of people get confused between DirectQuery and LiveConnection types, but both are so much different and cannot be used on behalf of each other.
-Since Analytical Services works on data, you will not have much freedom on data transformation and authoring.
-Only report level DAX measures are available to add.
-These measures in the Power BI file but cannot make changes in the Analysis Service model data.
+Since Analytical Services works on data, you will not have much freedom in data transformation and authoring.
+Only report-level DAX measures are available to add.
+These measures are in the Power BI file but cannot make changes in the Analysis Service model data.